- Assess stroke risk to determine whether oral anticoagulation is recommended, then identify and manage modifiable bleeding risk factors.

 The CEC NOAC Guidelines and associated documents are intended to assist clinicians with the inpatient and discharge management of patients receiving a NOAC.

 The Australian Stroke Foundation’s clinical guidelines cover the whole continuum of stroke care, across eight chapters.
-These 2017 guidelines are an update of the previous 2010 guidelines.
+These living guidelines are an update of the 2017 guidelines.

 The European Society of Cardiology (ESC) and European Association for Cardio-Thoracic Surgery (EACTS) developed these 2nd edition guidelines in response to newly available information and substantial progress in atrial fibrillation management since the last guidelines were published.